-Like every year, Apple has updated its MacBook lineup – MacBook Air 13 and MacBook Pro 13 with a powerful M2 chip.
-As you must be already thinking, many Pro-users would want the MacBook Pro and the college students go for the MacBook Air for the sake of portability.
+Like every year, Apple has updated its MacBook lineup, MacBook Air 13 and MacBook Pro 13, with a powerful M2 chip.
+As you must be already thinking, many Pro-users would want the MacBook Pro, and college students go for the MacBook Air for the sake of portability.
 But for the first time in Apple’s history, the Air seems to get ahead of the Pro model this time, at least in some areas.

 MacBook Pro M2 is not up to the mark and the MacBook Air M2 could be the best choice for you.
 Want to know why?
 Read along.